 An organization’s constitution is a written document that incorporates the organization’s basic principles and rules, and defines the way in which it will be governed.
 Please use the model below as a guide creating your own constitution.
 The items marked with a (CR) are constitutional requirements that must appear in your constitution.
-If you have any questions regarding the importance of any of the following points, or if you need help in formulating your constitution, contact the Organizations Commission Director or the Student Senate Program Assistant.
-The constitution must be typed in full before it will be reviewed by the Organizations Commission.
+If you have any questions regarding the importance of any of the following points, or if you need help in formulating your constitution, contact the Campus Affairs Commission Director or the Student Senate Program Associate.
+The constitution must be typed in full before it will be reviewed by the Campus Affairs Commission.

 By a vote of 20-14-5 (CR)